marcelloh/marcelloh/README.md

 Do you know I like to program in GO?

-I am a GO trainer, a GO Lead Developer and a Senior Software Architect.
+I am a GO trainer, a GO Principal Developer and a Senior Software Architect.

 ## 💬  Stuff that I promote:
 - the KISS principle (Keep It Stupid Simple)